 Now the time has come for him to sell that motorcycle.
 He desperately needs you, the buyer, to pretend that his motorbike is a unicycle because if you do not, he will be forced to accept a tragic reality.
 This means that he needs to sell the motorcycle to you at a price that seems appropriate for a unicycle.
-This situation might seem outlandish, but it’s actually similar to the situation in which many buyers and sellers of companies find themselves in because of add-backs.
+This situation might seem outlandish, but it’s actually similar to the situation in which many buyers and sellers of companies find themselves because of add-backs.

 Add-Backs Help You Avoid Taxes

 Almost no business owner wants to pay taxes and many employ various tactics to alleviate as much of their tax burden as they can.
 One way in which business owners avoid taxes is by going on vacations that they would like to go on for personal reasons and claim that those vacations are business-related.
 Another way an owner can elude taxes is to claim that one of their family members is an employee of theirs.
 This will allow the business owner to pay that family member a salary, which will allow the business to pay a smaller amount in taxes.
 Profits are largely just an engineered number, and adding a family member to your payroll reduces your actual profits.
-So when the owner’s son is brought on board, who is the venture’s “Chief Engineering Evangelist,” this could be a sign.
+So, when the owner’s son is brought on board to be the venture’s “Chief Engineering Evangelist,” this could be a sign.

 When a business owner utilizes tax avoidance tactics like the ones mentioned above, they make their business seem to be worth less than it is actually worth.
 There is no real need to take “business trips” that are actually personal vacations or to pay a salary to a family member who does not actually perform any work for the company.
 If a company’s owner does these things then that company might actually be far richer than it appears to be on paper.
 If one wanted to obtain a more accurate picture of the true value of the company, she or he would need to take those types of expenses, which had previously been subtracted from a calculation of the company’s value, and add them back into that calculation.
 For that reason, these types of expenses are referred to as add-backs.

-As the Institute For Business Acquisition states, “The best way to describe add-backs in this context (the context of business acquisitions) is: business expenses on the financial statements that will essentially “go away” when the business is sold and handed over to the buyer.”
+As the Institute For Business Acquisition states, “The best way to describe add-backs in this context (the context of business acquisitions) is: business expenses on the financial statements that will essentially ‘go away’ when the business is sold and handed over to the buyer.”

 Just Move Along